Investigators (Grades 5-teen)

 Note: there is no class limit for Investigators.
 The group size will be determined by those who register for Investigators and in which grades they are.

 Tony Carbrello is the Coordinator for Investigators (Gr.
-5-teen) as well as being the Coordinator for Navigators (Gr.
-7-8) and Assistant Director of Faith Formation.
+5-teen) as well as being the Director of Youth Faith Formation.
 He may use volunteers and additional staff members as needed.

 More information about the Coordinator, Tony Carbrello: